Brazil’s Petrobras to be led by privatization advocate

 Castello Branco is a long-time friend of Paulo Guedes, expected to oversee widespread privatizations as the next finance minister.

-Bolsonaro’s administration takes over Jan.
+Jair Bolsonaro’s administration takes over Jan.
 1.